Updated October 1 2020

 Ideally, you should provide a lot of dry and clean straw in a donkey’s indoor living space.
 Donkeys like to use straw as bedding, and it’s important to give them extra bedding material in much colder weather.
 Barley straw makes great bedding.
 Any straw residents don’t finish during the day can be used as bedding.
 Donkeys with respiratory conditions shouldn’t use straw however as it can exacerbate their symptoms.
 You must remove and replace all moist and soiled straw every day to prevent serious health risks to donkeys.
 There are products you can spread on wet areas such as hydrated lime alternatives like Sweet PDZ or Stall Dry to keep the living space free of moisture.
 If you cannot provide straw, you can use other clean and replaceable materials such as wood shavings, but straw is best for donkeys!
 If it’s your only option, you can provide a thick layer of (naturally-sourced only) sand, but it’s important to keep this material clean and dry as much as you can because waste doesn’t tend to absorb in sand like it does in organic material.
 Exhaust fans with locking shutters are very effective at keeping barns well-ventilated and dry.

-A donkey’s indoor living space needs to be waterproof and free of drafts, in both warm and cold conditions.
+A donkey’s indoor The indoor or outdoor area where an animal resident lives, eats, and rests. needs to be waterproof and free of drafts, in both warm and cold conditions.
 Very high standing temperatures (especially combined with high humidity) can lead to exhaustion, dehydration, and dangerous side effects in donkeys.
 Therefore, you need to make sure that they can stay cool in the summer with ample access to clean water.
 If it gets too hot for them to be comfortable, you can provide a pool, hose off the donkey, or use indoor water misting fans (keeping their power cables out of reach from donkeys!), but you have to make absolutely sure you aren’t getting their indoor living space or bedding too moist.
 Even basic circulating fans can be kept on automatic thermometers to keep residents comfortable, but you must ensure that all cables are safely secured!
 You should provide plenty of shade options for residents to get out of the sun and you may consider clipping residents with heavier coats.
 Just be aware that sunburn can be an issue if sensitive skin is exposed.

 In the winter, you have to make sure that the barn is ventilated, because humidity can quickly build up in a warm barn and cause dangerous pneumonia and bronchitis outbreaks in a herd.
 If your barn is properly insulated from drafts, a donkey’s body (especially a herd of donkeys in an appropriately-sized space) will provide a good deal of warmth.
 Healthy donkeys are typically quite resilient in the wintertime, assuming you’re feeding them an appropriate amount of food to make up for the cold and assuming their winter coat grows in properly.
 If you feel the need to heat a donkey’s living space, you should keep it no warmer than 50 degrees Fahrenheit to prevent excess moisture buildup.